zeli8888/COMP41720-Distributed-Systems/lab4/readme.md

 **MongoDB for Orders**: Document structure fits nested order items

 **PostgreSQL for Inventory**: Strong consistency for stock management

-## Monitoring

-Full observability with Grafana Stack:

-- Prometheus for metrics
-- Loki for logs
-- Tempo for distributed tracing

 # To start
 ## (Optional) Local Docker Compose Setup